adil192/loffice-365/README.md

 - Fluent UI - Icons under [MIT License](https://github.com/Fmstrat/fluentui/blob/master/LICENSE) with [restricted use](https://static2.sharepointonline.com/files/fabric/assets/microsoft_fabric_assets_license_agreement_nov_2019.pdf)
 - New app icons made by [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect) from [www.flaticon.com](https://www.flaticon.com/), exceptions
   - the Outlook icon was modified to have a white background
-  - the OneNote and Project icons which were made by Adil based on the other Pixel perfect icons.
+  - the OneNote and Project icons which were made by adil192 based on the other Pixel perfect icons.